learn-co-students/technical-coach-doing-a-dispatch-shift-learn-experts-testing-batch/README.md

 - Write `qbot in dispatch` in the `#technical-coaches` Slack channel
 - Greet the other TCs on shift and see how the day has been going

 Currently we use the Dispatch Sheet to determine who is in the dispatch role, and when, during the shifts for a given day.
 It is your responsibility to know when you should be on dispatch **before** starting your shift.
 If there is an error in the sheet (e.g. someone is listed as dispatch who is no longer on shift), then the other TCs on shift can decide who will cover that hour.
-If you have swapped shifts with someone who is listed on the dispatch sheet for that shift, you are responsible for covering their time on dispatch as well.
+If you have swapped shifts (more on that later!) with someone who is listed on the dispatch sheet for that shift, you are responsible for covering their time on dispatch as well.

 ## During Your Shift
 The Technical Coach on dispatch greets all incoming chats and gets some preliminary information from the students.